lyokha/nginx-haskell-module/README.md

 booleans and accept one, two or more (only *S_LS* and *B_LS*) string arguments or one byte string.

-In this example nine custom haskell functions are exported: *toUpper*, *takeN*, *reverse* (which is normal *reverse* imported from *Prelude*), *matches* (which requires module *Text.Regex.PCRE*), *firstNotEmpty*, *isInList*, *isJSONListOfInts*, *jSONListOfIntsTakeN* and *urlDecode*.
+In this example 10 custom haskell functions are exported: *toUpper*, *takeN*, *reverse* (which is normal *reverse* imported from *Prelude*), *matches* (which requires module *Text.Regex.PCRE*), *firstNotEmpty*, *isInList*, *isJSONListOfInts*, *jSONListOfIntsTakeN*, *urlDecode* and *toYesNo*.
 As soon as probably this code won't compile due to ambiguity involved by presence of the two packages *regex-pcre* and *regex-pcre-builtin*, I had to add an extra *ghc* compilation flag *-hide-package regex-pcre* with directive *haskell ghc_extra_flags*.
 Another flag *-XFlexibleInstances* passed into the directive allows declaration of *instance UrlDecodable String*.
 Class *UrlDecodable*